youngmr290/Australian-Farm-Optimisation-Model/docs/apsim_integration.rst

 The development of these generic rotation rules are best done in collaboration with farm consultants or agronomists to ensure they are realistic.
 Furthermore, additional simulation can be conducted to optimise the rules.
-For example, to determine the best level of soil nitrogen a simulation could be run that tests different levels.
+For example, to determine the best level of soil nitrogen, a simulation could be run that tests different levels.